-specifically have statutes or regulations allowing for the use of video teleconferencing.3 Similarly, agencies such as the U.S. Merit Systems Protection Board and the Commerce Trademark Trial and Appeal Board use VTC to conduct administrative hearings and other adjudicatory proceedings as a matter of practice under the broad statutory and/or regulatory discretion given to them.4
+Other agencies, such as the Railroad Retirement Board, the United States Postal Service, the Department of Health and Human Services' Office of Medicare Hearings and Appeals, specifically have statutes or regulations allowing for the use of video teleconferencing.
+Similarly, agencies such as the U.S. Merit Systems Protection Board and the Commerce Trademark Trial and Appeal Board use VTC to conduct administrative hearings and other adjudicatory proceedings as a matter of practice under the broad statutory and/or regulatory discretion given to them.
+4

 Despite the fact that some agencies within the federal government have been using VTC to conduct mass adjudications for years, other agencies have yet to employ such technology.
 This may be because the use of VTC for administrative hearings is not without controversy.
-Some applaud the use of VTC by administrative agencies because it offers potential efficiency benefits, such as reducing the need for travel and the costs associated with it, reducing caseload backlog, and increasing scheduling flexibility for agencies and attorneys as well as increasing access for parties.5 Critics, however, have suggested that hearings and other adjudicatory proceedings conducted by video may hamper communication between a party and their attorney or representative; and/or may hamper a decision-maker's ability to make credibility determinations.6
+Some applaud the use of VTC by administrative agencies because it offers potential efficiency benefits, such as reducing the need for travel and the costs associated with it, reducing caseload backlog, and increasing scheduling flexibility for agencies and attorneys as well as increasing access for parties.5 Critics, however, have suggested that hearings and other adjudicatory proceedings conducted by video may hamper communication between a party and the decision-maker; may hamper communication between a party and their his or her